carbonplan/blog/posts/maps-library-release.md

 ...
 ```

-With the same component, we can just as easily render a 4D map where the third dimension is the month and the fourth dimension is temperature or precipitation (labeled “band” in this dataset).
-Pointing to a different dataset, the `Raster` component becomes this.
+With the same component, we can just as easily render a 4D map where the third dimension is the month and the fourth dimension is temperature or precipitation (labeled “band”).
+Pointing to this dataset, the `Raster` component becomes this.

 ```js
   <Raster